shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 ----------

 ## Project Structure
 I wanted to have the project as structured as possible.
-So, you'll find the backend and frontend application/api codes on
+So, you'll find the backend and frontend application/api codes on corresponding folders.

+The folder `docker` includes the Dockerfiles for the backend and the frontend.
+Since, both backend and frontend is developed in python, there are two requirements.txt files under the folder `requirements`.

 ```plaintext
 rag-chatbot-python-fullstack-template/
 ├── backend/